UTexas

 Admission Requirements

 Admission to the graduate programs in ECE is highly competitive and based on a holistic review of all application materials by the chosen academic track’s admission committee, which is composed of faculty within that track.
 Standards for admission generally exceed the minimum standards established by the University.
-The Chandra Department of ECE neither requires nor considers GRE scores in the selection of students for admission.
+The Chandra Family Department of ECE neither requires nor considers GRE scores in the selection of students for admission.

-Applicants to the graduate program of the Chandra Department of Electrical and Computer Engineering normally will have an undergraduate degree in this field.
+Applicants to the graduate program of the Chandra Family Department of Electrical and Computer Engineering normally will have an undergraduate degree in this field.
 Applicants with a degree in another field also may be considered if their background is appropriate for the chosen area of specialization.
 However, if admitted, the student may be required to complete additional coursework (outside their Program of Work, discussed below) to address any academic deficiencies.
 Another exception exists for students in the Integrated BSECE/MSE program who receive their BSECE and MSE degrees simultaneously.

-Graduate students in the Chandra Department of Electrical and Computer Engineering are expected to be proficient in English.
+Graduate students in the Chandra Family Department of Electrical and Computer Engineering are expected to be proficient in English.
 An applicant who does not meet the English proficiency standards of the University may be admitted, but then may be required to complete a three-hour English course.
 The course is counted toward the student’s course load for the semester but is not counted toward the fulfillment of course requirements for the graduate degree.